CONTACT US

 Preload an Image First and Optimize the Web Page Loading.

-Preloading an image greatly increases the LCP (Largest Contentful Paint) score, which measures the time it takes to paint the largest element in the initial viewport.
-This is perfect for the background image of a hero section (that is present on almost every page of a Jamstack website) or for full-screen images.
+Preloading an image greatly increases the LCP (Largest Contentful Paint) score.
+It measures the time it takes to paint the largest element in the initial viewport.
+This is perfect for the background image of a hero section or for full-screen images.

 Proceed With Caution

-This feature has to be used with caution, setting the priority prop on too many images on a single page, may actually bring the opposite result and slow the page down!
+This feature has to be used with caution.
+Setting the priority prop on too many images on a single page, may bring the opposite result and slow the page down!

-It’s hard to determine whether the section will be visible in the initial viewport, so it might be a better idea to add a checkbox to the image model in the CMS with the information on when the user should check that checkbox.
+It’s hard to determine whether the section will be visible in the initial viewport.
+A better idea is to add a checkbox to the image model in the CMS with the information on when the user should check it.

 “We ran tests on a site that uses JavaScript to lazy-load responsive images.
 Preloading resulted in images loading 1.2 seconds faster.”